JayaPok/JayaPok.github.io/_publications/RTI.md

 ### Collaborative efforts to investigate emissions from residential and municipal trash burning in India

-A study into the emissions resulting from roadside, residential, and muicipal trash burning in India utilizing air quality sensors in conjunction prototype combustors and drones.
+A study into the emissions resulting from roadside, residential, and muicipal trash burning in India utilizing air quality sensors in conjunction with prototype combustors and drones.

 [Research Brief](http://JayaPok.github.io/files/rti-pub.pdf)